 Journalist graduated from the School of Communications and Arts at the University of São Paulo (ECA-USP).
-Writer at UOL Notícias with a focus on international politics and data journalism.
+Editor in the international section of Estadão.
+She worked at UOL Notícias.
+Focus on international politics and data journalism.

 BRASIL - URUGUAY

 Political scientist.
 Professor at the North Fluminense State University - UENF (Brazil).
 PhD in Political Science from IUPERJ (currently IESP / UERJ).
 Post-doctorate at the Institute of Iberoamerica of the Univeristy of Salamanca.

 Social scientist and linguist.
 Ph.D. in Sociology from Federal University of Rio Grande do Sul - UFRGS (Brazil).
 BA degree in Applied Modern Languages, Majoring in English, Spanish and International Relations from University of Strasbourg (France).

 Founder of Latinoamérica21.
 Journalist.
 Master in Journalism from the University of Barcelona and in Latin American Studies from the Complutense University of Madrid.

 BRASIL - ITALIA

 Researcher in public opinion, frame analysis and computational social sciences.
 Member of the Communication, Internet and Politics Research Group at the Pontifical Catholic University of Rio de Janeiro.

 Consultor - BRASIL

 Marketing manager of Latinoamérica21.
 Journalist with specialization in strategic communication and digital marketing.
 Experience in content marketing, creation of advertising campaigns and events.